-However, a strongly deterministic Everettian theory can solve that problem in Wilson's proposal.
-In \S5, I explain how to construct such a theory, called the \textit{Everettian Wentaculus}.
-In that theory, the problematic kind of contingency is eliminated, and even the arbitrariness becomes tolerable.
-There is exactly one nomologically possible initial condition of the Everettian multiverse and thus exactly one nomologically possible history of the multiverse.
-This answers the original worry about nomological contingency (though there is still the worry for Wilson's account about how to model variations of different sets of nomological possibilities; see \cite{harding2021everettian} for a discussion).
-In this regard, the Everettian Wentaculus is a better foundation for Wilson's quantum modal realism.
+\x{A strongly deterministic Everettian theory can solve that problem for Wilson's proposal.} In \S5, I explain how to construct such a theory, called the \textit{Everettian Wentaculus}. \x{In that theory, the problematic kind of contingency is eliminated.} There is exactly one nomologically possible initial condition of the Everettian multiverse and thus exactly one nomologically possible history of the multiverse.
+This answers the original worry about nomological contingency (though there may still be the worry for Wilson's account about how to model variations of different sets of nomological possibilities; see \cite{harding2021everettian} for a discussion).
+In this regard, the Everettian Wentaculus can provide a better foundation for Wilson's quantum modal realism.

-The three examples above suggest that strong determinism can be an important testing ground for evaluating philosophical theories.
+These examples suggest that strong determinism can be an important resource and testing ground for philosophical theorizing.